NikiforWolodkin/mind-map/README.md

 npm run dev
 ```

 Note that **Mind-Map** requires a *MongoDB Server* running on local machine for all the features to be usable.
-Without it the app will still work in demo mode, however you won't be able to create an account or save anything.
+Without it the app will still work in demo mode however you won't be able to create an account or save anything.

 ## Usage

 To start using the app create an account and login.
-If you're using demo mode you can login under any mail and password.
+If you're using demo mode you can login under any email and password.

 From there you can use the application to create and manage different mind maps.
 You can rename, highlight and delete them as well as use the search bar to find the project you're looking for.
 This will be unavailable in demo mode.